whmcs-smarters/IPTV-Smarters-TV-Demo-APK/README.md

 - Arabic RTL support
 - Movies Info Section Improved
 - Player Selection - It gives the ability to change the media player permanently from the setting sections
+- APK File Size optimisation + Bugs like No audion, audio out of sync etc fixed.

 **To get a demo v1.6 Please following the steps:**